laurenancona/ahca-district-maps/README.md

 # Mapping US Congressional Districts

+Using (data)[https://cdn.americanprogress.org/content/uploads/2017/03/21115208/Table-of-CBO-coverage-loss-by-congressional-district-in-all-states-final.xlsx] published yesterday by the [Center for American Progress)[https://www.americanprogress.org], I wanted to see if I could quickly map the potential effects of passing the AHCA in the House tomorrow, by Congressional District, and including metadata about each representative and the way that district voted in the 2016 presidential election.
+This is a very rough, quickly-done pass as visualizing how many constituents would lose coverage in each district.

+It leverages prior work done by Aaron Dennis and Joshua Tauberer for Sunlight Foundation.

+### Generating Congressional Districts from Census Data

 Follow the steps below to create a web map of United States congressional districts from Census Bureau data using Mapbox.
 You can also use this to create a lat/lng-to-congressional district API.

 You will need an account on Mapbox.com.
 Then follow the commands below from the Mac OS X or Ubuntu terminal.